 Game production is the process of making sure that your freshly designed game becomes a physical product which is perceived well by others.
 This involves creating or buying art, doing accessibility testing, doing play-testing for factors not directly related to gameplay per se, buying samples, preparing the game for manufacturing, and manufacturing itself.
 The utopian ideal here is that your game will be beautiful, easy-to-use, physically attractive, and – most important – an actual thing that actually exists in the actual world (and not just your mind).
 Production is what takes a game design from pen and paper to the print shop.
 It’s also what makes a game design sell-able.

-Game Marketing & Promotion
+Board Game Development: Game Marketing & Promotion

 Of course, games very seldom sell themselves.
 You’ll hear every once in a while about a game that flies off the shelf.
 You probably won’t be that person.
 (But please call me if you wind up being that person.)

 Marketing and promotion is hard work, and you’ll want to start laying the groundwork as soon as you can.
-Marketing involves creating a strategy, getting web traffic, using social media, using email newsletters, getting game reviews, going to conventions, doing live-streams, issuing press releases, and – most of all – networking.
+It involves creating a strategy, getting web traffic, using social media, using email newsletters, getting game reviews, going to conventions, doing live-streams, issuing press releases, and – most of all – networking.
 Marketing is about building relationships with people and you need lots of time to do this right.
 Talking to people is often the difference between selling a game and not selling a game.

 A lot of board game developers choose to go through Kickstarter for funding these days.
 Considering that you have a roughly 50/50 shot of success on the platform, that’s a pretty good idea.
 Kickstarter has become a de facto testing ground for new board game ideas.
 If you choose to use Kickstarter for board game development, there’s a lot that comes with that territory as well.